What is Dual Credit?

 Campus Connection

-- lrsc.edu > Student Life > Student Portal > Campus Connection
+- Go to lrsc.edu > Student Life > Student Portal > Campus Connection

-- UserID: firstname.lastname NOTE: Common names might include a middle initial, name, or a digit)
+- UserID: firstname.lastname NOTE: Common names may include a middle initial, name, or a digit.

-- Password: same password as when you claimed your NDUS account
+- Password: same as your NDUS account password

 - Go to Student Homepage

-- Tuition is due 12 days after the semester begins.
-Tuition can be paid in person, via phone, mail, or through Campus Connection.
+- View your tuition/fee charges: Tuition is due 12 days after the semester begins and can be paid in person, by phone, by mail, or via Campus connection.

 - Academic Records

-- Mid-term and final grades can be viewed here
+- View Grades (select term; mid-term and final grades can be viewed)

 How To Drop a Course